Next: Macros, Previous: Procedure Properties, Up: Procedures and Macros

 Also suppose that a corresponding setter procedure called

-Now we could create a new procedure called foo
+Now we could create a new procedure called foo, which is a

 (define foo (make-procedure-with-setter foo-ref foo-set!))